Scion TC Mods: Upgrade Ideas & Performance Parts

 And anyway, most exhausts will provide a very limited amount of power.
 If you’re only after the sound, you’re better off just buying a set you enjoy the design of than spending hundreds of dollars on a catback that’ll net no more than 5 hp.

 Axle-back exhausts are a great alternative as they’re cheap and are only meant to improve the sound.
-Here are the aftermarket exhaust brands we recommend for the tC:
+Here are some aftermarket exhausts that we recommend for your tC:

-These days, no car is complete without an electronic control unit (ECU) that manages things like fuel injection, ignition timing, and ABS.
+These days, no car project car is complete without an ECU upgrade.
+For those not in the know, your electronic control unit (ECU) manages things like fuel injection, ignition timing, and ABS.

 Forced Induction

-Forced induction is the most effective method to get more power out of your Scion tC.
+Forced induction is the most effective way to get more power out of your Scion tC.
 This route is cheap and will need considerable preparation on your part.

 With this car, the turbo route often seems more logical because it’ll yield more power, and besides, Toyota’s TRD system is your only option when it comes to Scion tC superchargers.